gitiann/topological-portfolio-analysis/README.md

 Using topology of data we can avoid model-based estimation errors linked to distributional assumptions or statistical inputs like mean and covariance.
 A 2026 January paper by Goel, Sharma, Kanniainen (arXiv: https://doi.org/10.48550/arXiv.2601.03974) reports that portfolios constructed using Topological Data Analysis methods outperformed the seven popular portfolio optimization models and two benchmark portfolio strategies, the naive **1/N** portfolio and the S&P 500 market index, in terms of excess mean return and several financial ratios.

 The practical argument is dimensional.
-Minimum-variance needs the full covariance matrix — n(n+1)/2 parameters, or 106,953 for 462 assets estimated from 252 trading days, at which point the sample covariance is singular.
+Minimum-variance needs the full covariance matrix with n(n+1)/2 parameters, or 106,953 for 462 assets estimated from 252 trading days, at which point the sample covariance is singular.
 Topological risk needs n parameters, one per asset, each estimated from that asset's own history.